justusm00/ebc-project/README.md

 Run script preprocessing_pipeline.py.
 This creates the following files:
 - data_merged_with_nans.csv, flux_data_preprocessed.csv and meteo_data_preprocessed.csv under PATH_PREPROCESSED
 - test_data.csv and training_data.csv under PATH_MODEL_TRAINING
+The columns that should be gapfilled are assumed to have the format COL_NAME_orig.
+If you want to gapfill columns that don't end on _orig, you need to modify their column names in the preprocessing script.

 ## MLP Training